AresMUSH/aresmush.com/articles/large-scale-system-design.md

 author: Faraday
 ---

+{% note %}
+This is a very old article written for PennMUSH, not AresMUSH, and its principles are pretty dated.
+It is archived here for posterity.
+For AresMUSH code tutorials, see the [code](/code) section.
+{% endnote %}

 Awhile back, I wrote an article about how to design large-scale softcode systems.
 It was based on the "Waterfall" model of software development.
 Since then, I've come to learn a lot more about Agile software development practices, which are a much better way to go about doing things.
 This new version of the article talk about how to adapt Agile practices to the design of large-scale MUSH systems.

 ## The Epic